 - Download NSSM from http://nssm.cc/. - Unpack the file to some convinient location.
 It is suggested to copy proper (32bit or 64bit) version to the Tango bin folder %TANGO_ROOT%\\bin\\. - Open Command Line as Administrator. - Change current path to where the nssm is unpacked or copied, eg. cd "%TANGO_ROOT%\bin". - Invoke nssm.exe install Tango-DataBaseds.
-This will open a window where you can define service particles and the service particles are serviced by the service particles and the service particles are serviced by the service - In the Application tab provide information as follows (adjust if your installation path is different).
+This will open a window where you can define service parameters. - In the Application tab provide information as follows (adjust if your installation path is different).